md-sofiul-alam/sultans-job/README.md

 # Project Title
+'SultanJob'

-This project is for a online-job market or can be eedited to any recruitment.
+* This project is for a online-job market or can be edited to any recruitment.

 ## 🔗 Live site Links
 https://sultanjob.netlify.app/

+## Component used in this page
+Vite React, Tailwindcss, daisyui css component, Heros Icon, React Tostify, Rechart etc I am thank full to them.

+ Please use it only for development purpose.

 ## Acknowledgements

- Please use it onlyfor development purpose.
+ Please use it only for development purpose.

 ## Contributing